neuronsimulator/nrn/docs/python/programming/math/vector.rst

         Some older versions of NEURON reported erroneous values for `max_ind` when `start` and `end` are specified.
 Test for this with the example above.
-All released versions _newer_ than 8.2.2 and the current development version work correctly.
+All released versions _newer_ than 8.2.2 work correctly, as does the current develoopment version.

 ----